DaveVoyles/XamarinWebAPI/README.md

  - Building, emulating and testing of dozens of deviecs from within Xamarin (iOS, Windows Phone, Android)
  - Deploy to your phone with one click
  - Use the [Star Wars API](http://swapi.co/) to access a database of information about that universe
+ - Utilizes [Restharp](http://restsharp.org/), which is a simple REST and HTTP API Client for .NET

 ### Requirements
 - You can use Xamarin tools on either Windows or OS X